-Prerequisite(s): COMS 1001 or COMS 1002 or JOUR 1001 or JOUR 1002, and second-year standing in Communication and Media Studies, or permission of the School of Journalism and Communication.
+Prerequisite(s): COMS 1001 or COMS 1002 or

+JOUR 1001 or JOUR 1002, and second-year standing in Communication and Media Studies, or permission of the School of Journalism and Communication.
+Lectures three hours a week.

-COMS 2700 [0.5 credit] Global Media and Communication
+Global Media and Communication